Nonadditive families of potentials: physical equivalence and some regularity relations: Part I: physical equivalence

 Based on this variational principle, we can also define the notion of equilibrium measures for asymptotically additive families of potentials.
 We say that $\nu \in \cM(\Phi)$ is an equilibrium measure for $a$ with respect to $\Phi$ if

-\begin{corollary} Let $\Lambda \subset M$ be a locally maximal hyperbolic set for a $C^{1}$ flow $\Phi$ or suppose $\Phi$ is an expansive continuous flow admitting an invariant measure of full support.
-If $a$ is an asymptotically additive family of functions with respect to $\Phi$, then \begin{enumerate} \item the set of equilibrium measures for $a$ is a non-empty compact and convex set; \item each extreme point of the set of equilibrium measures is an ergodic measure. \end{enumerate} \end{corollary} \begin{proof} By Theorem \ref{main} and Theorem \ref{EXP}, respectively for hyperbolic flows and expansive flows, the space of equilibrium measures for $a$ is the same as the space of equilibrium measures for some continuous function. \end{proof} Theorem 3.5 in \cite{BH21a} guarantees that for locally maximal hyperbolic sets for $C^{1}$ flows, every almost additive family with bounded variation admits a unique equilibrium measure.
-Since we don't know if \textbf{Question B} is true, we are not able to obtain this uniqueness result directly from the additive case (see \cite{Fra77}).
+The following is a immediate consequence of the physical equivalence results for almost and asymptotically additive families. \begin{corollary} Let $\Lambda \subset M$ be a locally maximal hyperbolic set for a $C^{1}$ flow $\Phi$ or suppose $\Phi$ is an expansive continuous flow admitting an invariant measure with full support.
+If $a$ is an asymptotically additive family of functions with respect to $\Phi$, then \begin{enumerate} \item the set of equilibrium measures for $a$ is a non-empty compact and convex set; \item each extreme point of the set of equilibrium measures is an ergodic measure. \end{enumerate} \end{corollary} \begin{proof} By Theorem \ref{main} and Theorem \ref{EXP}, respectively for hyperbolic flows and expansive flows, the space of equilibrium measures for $a$ is the same as the space of equilibrium measures for some continuous function. \end{proof}

+\begin{remark} Theorem 3.5 in \cite{BH21a} guarantees that for locally maximal hyperbolic sets for $C^{1}$ flows, every almost additive family with bounded variation admits a unique equilibrium measure.
+Since we don't know if \textbf{Question B} is true in general, we are not able to obtain this uniqueness result directly from the additive classical case originally proved in \cite{Fra77}.
+We will address some regularity issues of the physical equivalence relations in the second part of this work (see the subsections \ref{BHR} and \ref{BHB}). \end{remark}

-\subsection{Multifractal analysis: beyond families with unique equilibrium measures}
+\subsubsection{Multifractal analysis: beyond families with unique equilibrium measures}

 Theorem 9 in \cite{BH21a} establishes a conditional variational principle for almost additive families of potentials with uniqueness of equilibrium measures.
 In this section, using the work of Climenhaga in \cite{Cli13}, Cuneo in \cite{Cun20}, we are going to show how to obtain a conditional variational principle including more classes of almost additive families of functions, without using the uniqueness of equilibrium assumption.
 Moreover, as a direct consequence of Theorem \ref{main}, we also can extend the conditional variational principle to include asymptotically additive families of continuous potentials.